Time To Get Organized

 Ah, January.
 The time for New Year’s resolutions.
 But how well did your resolutions turn out last year?
 Or the year before that?
 Or the year before that?
 You get my point.
 We all like the idea of a clean slate, a fresh start and that’s what a new year gives us.
 But our resolutions often fail because we approach them the wrong way.

 Let’s try something new for January 2020.
-You know the old saying about doing the same thing over and over and expecting a different result.
+Do you know the old saying about doing the same thing over and over and expecting a different result?
 Rather than using January to set goals, let’s instead use it to review the prior year and get organized for the year ahead.

 For most of us, January is a time to look forward but there is also much value in looking back.
 What goals did you accomplish?
 What goals did you fall short of?
 Do you want to bring any of those failed goals into the New Year?
 If so, it will be helpful to look back and examine what stopped you from achieving those goals.
 It’s also helpful to look back at the goals you did achieve and examine what actions you took that helped you reach them.
 Can you apply any of those steps to your current goals?